Carndaenmal/Carndaenmal.github.io/index.md

 ### Selected News and Updates

+- **April 2026** I am speaking on a panel at the 8th Arctic Observing Summit (AOS 2026) in Aarhus, Denmark about my work in reciprocity in multi-agent reinforcement learning. <br>

 - **February 2026** My idea was presented at the World Modelling Workshop [Reinforcing the World's Edge: A Continual Learning Problem in the Multi-Agent-World Boundary](https://arxiv.org/abs/2603.06813). <br>

 - **August 2025** The challenge of hidden gifts was accepted to the European Workshop on Reinforcement Learning [EWRL](https://euro-workshop-on-reinforcement-learning.github.io/ewrl18/program/). <br>